feenix100/3d_warehouse_map/README.md

-how to display numbers? dropbox, canvas numbers should be searchable when a number is searched for and found it should be highlighted
+how to display numbers? dropbox, canvas numbers should be searchable when a number is searched for and found it should be highlighted on the shelf